 There are two sizes to choose from here, a stretchy band intended for children aged four to seven, and an adjustable, buckled equivalent intended for six-year-olds and above.
 You can choose from three designs, based off Disney, Star Wars and Marvel characters, each coming in two variations.

 You also don't need to worry about charging every night, either, with the replaceable battery lasting up to a year, according to Garmin.

-Fitbit may be in the process of launching the Ace, but kids can also get in on the ground floor with the Zip.
+While Fitbit does now have a dedicated fitness tracker for kids in the shape of the Ace, kids can also get in on the ground floor with the Zip.

 The company indicates that its stable of current trackers are all for use by those aged 13 and above, but the Zip is hardly a complicated experience.
 And instead of being a wrist-worn device, this is instead a clip-on that will track steps, calories and distance, as well as telling you the time and displaying your active minutes for the day.